seita42/fish-patterns/annot/README.md

 pattern annotation dataset and related files

 * **fish-patterns-db-img.csv**
-colour pattern annotation dataset for the images referenced from public databases
+color pattern annotation dataset for the images referenced from public databases
 * **fish-patterns-db-sp.csv**
-presence/absence of each colour pattern class compiled for each species
+presence/absence of each color pattern class compiled for each species
 * **fish-patterns-db-gen.csv**
-presence/absence of each colour pattern class compiled for each genus
+presence/absence of each color pattern class compiled for each genus
 * **fish-patterns-db-fam.csv**
-presence/absence of each colour pattern category compiled for each family
+presence/absence of each color pattern category compiled for each family
 * **fam-tree.ipynb**
 code for annotated tree showing pattern diversity among fish families
 * **12862_2017_958_MOESM2_ESM.nwk**